Sheriff IDs Kansas man who died in motorcycle crash - NewsBreak

 Sheriff IDs Kansas man who died in motorcycle crash

 SEDGWICK COUNTY—A Kansas man died in an accident just before 10p.m.
 Wednesday in Sedgwick County.
-A 2006 Suzuki motorcycle driven by 35-year-old Shawn Glass of Derby...greatbendpost.com
+A 2006 Suzuki motorcycle driven by 35-year-old Shawn Glass of Derby...jcpost.com

 SEDGWICK COUNTY—A Kansas man died in an accident just before 10p.m.
 Wednesday in Sedgwick County.
-A 2006 Suzuki motorcycle driven by 35-year-old Shawn Glass of Derby...greatbendpost.com
+A 2006 Suzuki motorcycle driven by 35-year-old Shawn Glass of Derby...jcpost.com

 Comments / 0